jimmynotjim/scrollnav/README.md

 ### Animated Scrolling

 The plugin animates the page scroll when clicking on a nav link by default.
 Set this to `false` if you do not wish to animate the scroll.

+### Scrolling Speed

+Change this to either increase or decrease the animated page scroll speed.

+### Show Headline

+Set this to `false` to remove the `titleText` entirely.

+### Show Top Link

+Set this to `false` to remove the `Top` nav item entirely.

+### Location

+You can pass any of the following jQuery insertion methods to change where scrollNav is inserted in relation to the targeted container. 'insertBefore', `prependTo`, `appendTo`, or `insertAfter`

 ## Errors